 Take the Pledge

 You can’t always prevent other people from distracted driving.
 But you can do your own part in reducing distracted driving by taking the NSC Just Drive pledge!
-You can share the pledge on social media and encourage your friends to take it, too.
+This commitment involves actively choosing to prioritize safety over distractions.
+Share the pledge on your social media platforms and encourage friends and family to do the same.
+The collective effort to raise awareness and promote responsible driving behaviors can have a lasting impact on reducing accidents caused by distraction.

 Eliminate Distractions in the Car